 The Company visualizes a more sustainable future for the cities, linked with prosperity.
 The development of sustainable buildings contributes to the transformation of the urban fabric and provides opportunities for employment, leisure, connectivity, physical and cultural activities.
-Thus, Noval Property strives to manage and develop assets that will contribute to the creation of stronger, more connected, and resilient communities.
+To that end, Noval Property strives to manage and develop assets that will contribute to the creation of stronger, more connected, and resilient communities.

-Figure 11 Identified impacts of Noval Property with regards to affected communities across the value chain (highlighted in bold are impacts that have been assessed as material)
+Figure 11.
+Identified impacts of Noval Property with regards to affected communities across the value chain (highlighted in bold are impacts that have been assessed as material)

-POSITIVE ACTUAL POTENTIAL Midstream Midstream Downstream Potential negative impact on tenants/ Actual positive impact on tenants/users and adjacent communities' Actual positive impact users and adjacent communities' civil & civil & political rights, for directly managed buildings by Noval Property, on tenants/users and political rights across both midstream and through the provision of communication channels and grievance adjacent communities' civil downstream operations, in case of inadequate mechanisms & political rights, in leased response to grievances in owned and leased Actual positive impact on adjacent communities' economic/social/ building assets, through the building assets. cultural rights through investments which transform former industrial provision of communication use and/or abandoned areas to vivid places hosting recreational. channels and grievance mechanisms. educational, cultural and leisure activities.
+POSITIVE ACTUAL POTENTIAL Midstream Midstream Downstream Potential negative impact on tenants/ Actual positive impact on tenants/users and adjacent communities' civil Actual positive impact on users and adjacent communities' civil and and political rights, for directly managed buildings by Noval Property, tenants/users and adjacent political rights across both midstream and through the provision of communication channels and grievance communities' civil and downstream operations, in case of inadequate mechanisms political rights, in leased response to grievances in owned and leased building assets, through the Actual positive impact on adjacent communities' economic/social/ building assets. cultural rights through investments which transform former industrial provision of communication use and/or abandoned areas to vivid places hosting recreational. channels and grievance mechanisms. educational, cultural and leisure activities.
 Actual positive impact on adjacent communities' economic/social/ cultural rights through initiatives that support the community needs.